 The risk factors for melanoma include the following:

-- Fair skin: Individuals with light colored hair, red hair, and light colored eyes
+Individuals with light-colored hair, red hair, and light-colored eyes

-- History of skin cancer: Patients who have already been diagnosed with skin cancer, basal cell carcinoma, squamous cell carcinoma or melanoma
+Patients who have already been diagnosed with skin cancer, basal cell carcinoma, squamous cell carcinoma, or melanoma

 The signs & symptoms of melanoma